-About Cambridge TV School
+About Cambridge TV Training

 We supply training and support in multiple courses to cover every aspect of factual TV production.

-Chief Executive, Cambridge Tv School
+Chief Executive, Cambridge TV Training

-He develops formats at Cambridge TV and, through the TV School, provides opportunities for students to learn production skills while gaining real broadcast credits.He believes that learning by doing, in a demanding but supportive environment, is the key to a career in today’s creative industries.
+In the media industry, Bob specialises in storytelling, producing and interviewing.
+His mission is to train people valuable skills that will help them to work in this industry.He believes that learning by doing, in a demanding but supportive environment, is the key to a career in today’s creative industries.

-Series Producer & School administrator
+Series Producer & administrator

 Rick joined the team back in 2016.
 Providing valuable technical and creative support with experience in feature film production, short films, TV and online broadcasting.